Andrea Roe, 2016

 The forest has its own communication system known as mycelium, which enables a network of information and nutrients to pass between fungi and trees.
-American mycologist Paul Stamets believes that mycelial networks sense any impression upon them, “from footsteps to falling tree branches” and hopes that “through cross-species interfacing, we may one day exchange information with these sentient cellular networks” (Mycelium Running, 2005)
+American mycologist Paul Stamets believes that sentient mycelial networks sense any impression upon them, including the footsteps of walkers, the tread of various woodland creatures and falling tree branches, and has argued that we might one day be able to exchange information with these networks.

-Sentient Forest was made in response to this research, and uses individually addressable LEDs along with interactive sensors that pick up the presence of the viewer and make visible the flow of information between trees.
-Roe’s aim is to make us aware of the interconnectedness of all living matter and reveal the symbiotic nature of trees and fungi as well as the complexity of growth and decay on and below the forest floor.
+Sentient Forest was made in response to Stamets 2005 book, Mycelium Running.
+It uses individually addressable LEDs along with interactive sensors that pick up the presence of the viewer and make visible the flow of information between trees.
+Roe’s aim is to make us aware of the interconnectedness of all living matter and to reveal the symbiotic nature of trees and fungi as well as the complexity of growth and decay on and below the forest floor.